-The accounts of a limited liability partnership are similar to those of a limited company, the Statement of Recommended Practice (SORP) gives guidance on the application of UK GAAP and adds some additional requirements.
+The accounts of a limited liability partnership are similar to those of a limited company, the Statement of Recommended Practice (SORP) gives guidance on the application of accounting standards and adds some additional requirements.

 Specific LLP Accounting Requirements